sjspielman/tasty/virtual-workshop/workshop-structure.md

 ### Your instructors' roles during consultation

 Your instructors will be available via Slack during the consultation sessions listed in the [workshop schedule](./SCHEDULE.md).
-You may also remain in the Zoom meeting used for the day's instruction period, which will be used for breakout room functionality for grouping participants that want to work together.
+You may also remain in the Zoom meeting used for the day's instruction session, which will be used for breakout room functionality for grouping participants that want to work together.
 If you need to share your screen with an instructor during the a consultation day, the instructor will [start a Zoom meeting and you will be able to join from Slack](../virtual-setup/zoom-procedures.md#joining-a-zoom-call-from-slack).

 ### Using communication platforms during consultation sessions